Imranbasha31/Leave-Approvals/ABSTRACT.md

-# LeaveFlow - Digital Leave Approval System: Abstract
+# ApproveIQ - Digital Leave Approval System: Abstract

 ## Overview

-LeaveFlow is a comprehensive, modern digital leave approval workflow system designed specifically for colleges and educational institutions.
+ApproveIQ is a comprehensive, modern digital leave approval workflow system designed specifically for colleges and educational institutions.
 The system streamlines and automates the leave request process through an efficient, hierarchical 3-step approval workflow: Class Advisor → Head of Department (HOD) → Principal.
 This addresses the inefficiencies in traditional paper-based leave approval processes by providing a centralized, transparent, and auditable platform for managing student leave requests.

 ## Problem Statement